 5. How much will you have to pay?

-That makes them extremely cost-effective, because they last far longer and use less energy.
-Spending £6 on an LED, which will last for many years and use a fraction of the energy of an incandescent, is a prudent purchase!
+Today’s LEDs are cost effective, because they last for a long time and use less energy.
+Depending on what you’re looking for, they start at around £1–3 per bulb.
+Spending £6 on a top-quality LED, which will last for many years and use a fraction of the energy of an incandescent, can be a good investment.

 Without a doubt!
 The simple, everyday act of changing a light bulb lowers your electricity bill and reduces your carbon footprint.
 And with their many shapes and colours, there’s no need to compromise on style or brightness delays.